Thank you for subscribing

 RACV

-Put on your finest costume, and get ready for curtain-up at the best musicals, theatre shows and live entertainment experiences playing in Melbourne in 2025.
+Put on your finest costume, and get ready for curtain-up at the best musicals, theatre shows and live entertainment experiences playing in Melbourne in 2025 and 2026.

-RACV's partnership with Ticketek and the Melbourne Symphony Orchestra means RACV Members can enjoy a range of benefits to shows across Melbourne, including exclusive offers, upgrades, and special live entertainment experiences.
+RACV's partnership with Ticketek and the Melbourne Symphony Orchestra means RACV Members can enjoy a range of benefits to shows across Melbourne, including exclusive offers, upgrades and special live entertainment experiences.
+RACV Members can also save on movie tickets year round.

 For the most up-to-date information on showtimes, prices and dates, please visit the show website.